goteusz-maszyk/goteusz-maszyk/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on GuildsCore - a custom plugin for PaperMC servers!
+- 🔭 I’m currently working on CrabCraft - a custom engine written in rust for minecraft servers
 - 🌱 I’m currently learning Java, along with Spigot API
 - ⚡ Fun fact: You are really reading this lmao